 Do you know what the best way to prepare steak is?
 In a cast-iron skillet.
 Yup!
 Not even kidding.
-I created an incredible Steak Fajita Salad that uses, what I call, a “Cast Iron Skillet Steak” that is to die for.
+I created an incredible Steak Fajita Salad that uses, what I call, a “Cast Iron Skillet Steak” that is so delicious.